 A 4-day Paris itinerary allows you to visit the city’s most iconic monuments and museums but also to soak up the atmosphere… and eat plenty of macarons.
 While two-day Paris itineraries seem to be very popular, there’s only so much you can see in just a weekend.
 So, either you miss out on a lot of Paris must-see sites or your program will be so full that you won’t be able to stop and smell the roses… or should I say the croissants?
 We’ve personally been to Paris over a dozen times, usually on day trips from Belgium, and still haven’t seen all its gems.
-That’s why we’d recommend you to spend at least three, preferably even four days in Paris.
+That’s why we’d recommend you to spend at least, preferably even four days in Paris.
 Here’s our take on what to do in the City of Lights with this 4-day Paris itinerary.
+Hint: A visit to Versailles is included.

 Map of this Paris 4 day itinerary

 We’ve created a map featuring all Paris must see gems mentioned in this article.
 It will help you visualize the itinerary and decide which highlights you want to experience during your 4 days in Paris.

 Day 1: Classic Paris itinerary

 Eiffel tower & Champs de Mars

 You either love it or hate it but however you feel about the Eiffel tower, it’s an iconic Paris monument and one of the symbols of the City of Lights.
 Since it’s also the most visited Parisian sites, there’s no escaping the crowds.
 And if you or your travel companions insist on actually visiting then the best thing to do is to plan your visit waaaaay beforehand.
 Especially if you plan on spending your 4 days in Paris during the summer months, it’s important to book well in advance.
 You can buy your tickets with time slot via this site.